 I’m sure you are very pretty and/or handsome and excel at witty banter.

-So-Fi surveyed 2,000 Millennials to learn more about how they think about debt in the context of their love lives and here’s what they found out:
+Business Insider Intelligence surveyed 2,000 Millennials to learn more about how they think about debt in the context of their love lives and here’s what they found out:

-Debt Is A Deal Breaker
+Debt Can Be a Deal Breaker

 Get It All Out On The Table